ibm-cloud-docs/citrix-daas/post-provisioning.md

 Optionally, you can provision a virtual server instance with a Windows operating system to manage your {{site.data.keyword.cvad_full_notm}}.
 You can use a jump server to start a Remote Desktop session to access the Active Directory server and Citrix Cloud Connectors.
 The jump server is also needed to start the XenCenter management interface.
 You can order a Windows virtual server instance through the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/gen1/infrastructure/provision/vs?cm_sp=Cloud-Product-_-OnPageNav-IBMCloudPlatform_IBMVirtualMachines-_-VSI_Prod_Midpage){: external}.

-You must provision the virtual server instance with the same [network details](/docs/citrix-daas?topic=citrix-daas-post-provisioning-cvad#view-network-details) as the other service components that are attached to the resource location.
+You must provision the virtual server instance with the same [network details](/docs/citrix-daas?topic=citrix-daas-post-provisioning-citrix-daas#view-network-details) as the other service components that are attached to the resource location.
 {: important}

 ## Step 3.
 Establish network connectivity for Active Directory Topology
 {: #ad-topology-network-connectivity}

-### IBM Cloud
+### {{site.data.keyword.cloud_notm}}
 {: #ad-topology-network-connectivity-cloud}

-If you chose **IBM Cloud** Active Directory topology and are using the Active Directory in {{site.data.keyword.cloud_notm}} as your only domain controller, no further network configuration is required.
+If you chose **{{site.data.keyword.cloud_notm}}** Active Directory topology and are using the Active Directory in {{site.data.keyword.cloud_notm}} as your only domain controller, no further network configuration is required.
 The Cloud Connectors are joined to the Active Directory server domain and are configured to communicate with Citrix Cloud.
 You might have to create users with the necessary privileges.
 You can also create bulk users in Active Directory.
 For more information, see this step-by-step guide on how to [Create bulk users in Active Directory](https://activedirectorypro.com/create-bulk-users-active-directory/){: external}.

 ### Extended (Multisite)
 {: #ad-topology-network-connectivity-hybrid}